openedx/edx-documentation/en_us/shared/students/SFD_start_course.rst

    :alt: A course listing on a learner's dashboard with the start date underthe
      name of the course.

-* You do not need to sign in exactly when the course begins.

-* If the course content is not immediately available, check back later on the start date.

 For more information about different course statuses, see :ref:`Course Availability`